-The Division's products are highly sophisticated, environmental friendly and very cost effective.
+The Medical division's products are highly sophisticated, environmental-friendly and very cost effective.

 BATM Medical has partnerships with reagent manufacturers and academic institutions to develop an innovative, "one stop shop", flexible offering to its customers.
-The Medical Division has announced some unique product offerings during 2013 and expects to offer several more in 2014.
+The Medical division announced some unique product offerings during 2014 and expects to offer several more in 2015.
 The business model includes selling instruments as well as associated reagents and consumables.
-In addition, the distribution section of the medical group re-sells other manufacturers' instruments, reagents and other medical supplies.
+In addition, the Distribution business of the Medical division re-sells other manufacturers' instruments, reagents and other medical supplies.